naveedn/naveed-website/content/posts/2020-03-12-interviews-for-senior-software-engineers-are-f-cking-broken.md

 ![A screenshot of my most recent interview cycle](/media/job-prospects-screenshot.png "C's get Degrees, amirite hahaha? *nudge nudge*")

+*A screenshot of my most recent interview cycle*

 Interviewing with so many companies, however, provided me a wealth of data points: I could observe the nuances and differences in the interviewing styles.
 Some companies have much better interview processes than others.
 But before we jump into potential alternatives, let's break down this interview type into its individual components, so we can understand the motivations for why we continue this practice.

 ## What are the benefits of LeetCode Interviews?